Our Mission

 Directors

-Nonie Lesaux is the Juliana W. and William Foss Thompson Professor of Education and Society at the Harvard Graduate School of Education.
+Nonie Lesaux, Roy E. Larsen Professor of Education and Human Development, is the dean of the Harvard Graduate School of Education (HGSE).
+Lesaux assumed the role of dean in March 2025 after acting as interim dean since July 1, 2024.
+She served as academic dean at HGSE from 2017 to 2021.
+She was previously named the Juliana W. and William Foss Thompson Professor of Education and Society before her appointment to the Larsen chair in 2021.
 Her research focuses on promoting the language and literacy skills of children from diverse linguistic, cultural, and economic backgrounds.
 Results of her program of research appear in numerous scholarly publications, and their practical applications are featured in three books.
 She served on the U.S. Department of Education’s Reading First Advisory Committee, and the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.

 Our Team